open-telemetry/opentelemetry-specification/specification/api-metrics.md

 As a language-optional feature, the API MAY support a dedicated instrument for reporting timing measurements.
-This kind of instrument, with recommended name `Timer` (and `BoundTimer`), is semantically equivalent to a Measure instrument, and like the Measure instrument supports a `Record()` function, but the input value to this instrument is in the language's conventional data type for timing measurements.
+This kind of instrument, with recommended name `Timer` (and `BoundTimer`), is semantically equivalent to a Measure instrument.
+Like the Measure instrument, Timers support a `Record()` function.
+The input value to this instrument is in the language's conventional data type for timing measurements.

+Timer instruments MUST capture only the magnitude of the input value (i.e., an absolute value).
+When the user provides a negative value to the Timer `Record()` function, the captured measurement is the number stripped of its sign.

 For example, in Go the API will accept a `time.Duration`, and in C++ the API will accept a `std::chrono::duration`.
-The advantage of using these instruments is that they use the correct units automatically, avoiding the potential for confusion over timing metrics.
+These instruments apply the correct units automatically, reducing the potential for confusion over timing metric events.

 ### Future Work: Option Support